SoCal Focal socalfocal.com ·

 Wide margin — 15 mm or hemi-gland

-Extended coverage for higher-risk lesions, multifocal disease, or unfavourable intermediate risk · Approaches hemi-gland ablation territory · Significant proximity implications for urethra and contralateral NVB
+Extended coverage for higher-risk lesions, multifocal disease, or unfavorable intermediate risk · Approaches hemi-gland ablation territory · Significant proximity implications for urethra and contralateral NVB

 15 mm+